King learns about latest cancer research as visit to Northern Ireland continues

 Charles looked at some of the microbubbles through a microscope during his tour of the high-tech lab.

-The King spoke to three patients who are currently living with cancer before unveiling a plaque marking his visit.
+The King spoke to three people who have received treatment for cancer before unveiling a plaque marking his visit.

 Both the King and the Princess of Wales were treated for cancer last year.
 Kate is now in remission and Charles is having ongoing treatment.